AlphaBs/YoutubeMusicPlayer/README.md

 ## Build
 1. Install all dependencies.
 Restore nuget packages. but you have to remove and install CEFSharp nuget packages manually.
 2. Open project and open YMP/Youtube/YoutubeAPI.cs file, and input your [Youtube Data API Key](https://developers.google.com/youtube/v3) into `Key` field.
-2. Build Release/x86
+2. Build Release/x86 ***(Note: It is important to set build option to x86.
+Project will be unstable if build option is not x86.)***
-3. Run YNP/bin/x86/Release/buildscript.bat
+3. Run YMP/bin/x86/Release/buildscript.bat
-4. /bin/x86/Release/YMP_redist
+4. Result : /bin/x86/Release/YMP_redist